-Compared to the difference between the WG and YG groups, the difference in the predicted functionality of the microbiome between the WG and YE groups was more significant.
-According to the function of the water microbiota annotated by FaPROTAX, the photoheterotrophy, phototrophy, hydrocarbon degradation, thiosulfate respiration and cellulolysis in the YE group were significantly higher than those in the WE group, suggesting that these results were consistent with a factory system that combined plants and biological floating biomass[38].
-In previous studies, methylotrophy was frequently driven by the orders Rhodobacterales and Rhodospirillales [39].
-The WE group, which had stronger light than the YE group, demonstrated a significantly higher relative abundance of Rhodobacterales due to the higher levels of methylotrophy present..
+The difference between the predicted functionalities of the microbiome in the WG and YE groups were more significant than those between WG and YG groups.
+According to the annotation of FaPROTAX, the YE group had significantly higher levels of photoheterotrophy, phototrophy, hydrocarbon degradation, thiosulfate respiration and cellulolysis than the WE group, suggesting that these results were consistent with a aquaponic system that combined plants and biological floating biomass[43].
+Previous studies have found that methylotrophy is largely driven by the orders Rhodobacterales and Rhodospirillales [44].
+The WE group, which possessed higher light intensity than the YE group, displayed a significantly higher relative abundance of Rhodobacterales due to the higher levels of methylotrophy present.
 This process followed the same principles as chloroplasts being more abundant than microalgae.
-It is noteworthy that, despite the considerable distinctions between greenhouse and factory systems, the nitrogen cycles, such as denitrification, nitrous oxide denitrification, nitrite denitrification, nitrate denitrification, nitrite respiration, and nitrate respiration, did not vary significantly.
-This result suggested that both the autotrophic and heterotrophic denitrification systems in the YE and WE groups could effectively remove water nitrogen.
+It is noteworthy that, despite the considerable distinctions between greenhouse and aquaponic systems, the nitrogen cycles, such as denitrification, nitrous oxide denitrification, nitrite denitrification, nitrate denitrification, nitrite respiration, and nitrate respiration, did not show significant variations.
+This suggests that the autotrophic and heterotrophic denitrification systems in the YE and WE groups were capable of effectively removing water nitrogen.

 5. Conclusions

-To obtain the difference of microbiota rearing between greenhouse and factory modes, we compared the microbiota of shrimp samples from greenhouse-rearing (WG) and factory-rearing (YG) ponds, and water samples (WE, YE).
+To obtain the difference of microbiota rearing between greenhouse and aquaponic modes, we compared the microbiota of shrimp samples from greenhouse-rearing (WG) and aquaponic-rearing (YG) ponds, and water samples (WE, YE).
 Our results revealed that there were basically no significant difference of Alpha and Beta diversity between the two modes in terms of shrimp intestinal microbiota and water microbiota.
 However, the common bacteria between WE and WG differ significantly from those of YE and YG when analyzed at the level of phylum and genus.
 Pathways including biosynthesis of secondary metabolites, microbial metabolism, and carbon metabolism were observed to be significantly more activated in WG than YG (P<0.05).
 Results suggest the greenhouse model has a bacterial flora composed of Amaricoccus, Micrococcales, Flavobacteriaceae, and other bacteria, indicating that it is a product of the biological sludge process.
-On the other hand, the factory model, an autotrophic bacteria model, is characterized by Acinetobacter, Demequina, Rheinheimera and other bacteria, signifying the autotrophic biological process.
+On the other hand, the aquaponic model, an autotrophic bacteria model, is characterized by Acinetobacter, Demequina, Rheinheimera and other bacteria, signifying the autotrophic biological process.

 Supplementary Materials: The following supporting information can be downloaded at: www.mdpi.com/xxx/s1, Figure S1: Venn diagrams among WE, WG, YE, YG, and the pieplots of the common bacteria ; Table S1: Table S1.
 The primers for detection of pathogens; Video S1: title.